 3. The ARC Self-Determination Scale (Wehmeyer & Kelchner, 1995)

 The ARC Self-Determination Scale was developed to assess the self-determination strengths and weaknesses of adolescents with disabilities and to facilitate client involvement in determining goals.
-On completion of the assessment scores for autonomy, self-regulation, psychological empowerment, self-realization, and finally, an overall rating for self-determination.
+The assessment scores for autonomy, self-regulation, psychological empowerment, self-realization, and finally, an overall rating for self-determination.

 You can find the scale, procedural guidelines, and guidance on scoring and interpretation here.